omerbenamram/evtx/README.md

 ## Benchmarking

 Initial benchmarking that I've performed indicates that this implementation probably the fastest available online 🍺.

-I'm using a real world, 30MB samples which contains about 62K records.
+I'm using a real world, 30MB sample which contains ~62K records.

 This is benchmarked on my 2017 MBP.